muammar/awesome/README.md

     - gnome-terminal (not mandatory).
     - nm-applet (not mandatory).
     - conky (not mandatory).
+    - Wicd as an alternative to nm-applet (optional).

 This does not need Gnome-shell nor Pulseaudio anymore.
 As a personal preference, I like gnome-terminal, and nm-applet and that's why I have added them to my rc.lua.
 Thus, there are only two required components being xfce4-power-manager and volumeicon.

+*Note*: Last updates in Gnome don't let you use network-manager (0.9.8.10) even if gnome-settings-daemon is running (at least right know, I haven't researched more about the issue).

 If using gnome-terminal and nm-applet then `polkit-gnome-authentication-agent-1` (for `nm-applet`) , and